-Baga Beach is located in North Goa, 9 kilometers (6 miles) from Mapusa and 16 kilometers (10 miles) from Panaji, the state capital.
+Baga Beach is situated in North Goa, 9 kilometers (6 miles) from Mapusa and 16 kilometers (10 miles) from Panaji, the state capital.
 It's bordered by Calangute Beach to the south, and Anjuna Beach to the north on the other side of the river.

 Baga Beach starts right where Calangute ends, although it's hard to pinpoint exactly where.